CarlaLorenteAnon/project-1/README.md

 # project-1

-In order to run this code there are a few installations that need to be ran from command line, they are as follows:
+In order to run this code there are a few installations that need to be ran from command line, they are as follows: <br />
-    to run interactive figures:
+    to run interactive figures: <br />
-        conda install plotly
+        conda install plotly <br />
-        pip install mpldatacursor
+        pip install mpldatacursor <br />
-        pip install mplcursors
+        pip install mplcursors <br />
-    to run United States data:
+    to run United States data: <br />
         pip install us